Peking University: Campus

-The campus of Peking University was originally located northeast of the Forbidden City in the center of Beijing, and was later moved to the former campus of Yenching University in 1952.
-The main campus is in northwest Beijing, in Haidian district, near the Summer Palace and the Old Summer Palace; the area is traditionally where many of Beijing's most renowned gardens and palaces were built.

-The university campus is on the former site of Qing dynasty imperial gardens and it retains much traditional Chinese-style landscaping, including traditional houses, gardens, pagodas, and many notable historical buildings and structures.
-The landscape in campus gives a presentation of western styles combined with traditional Chinese aesthetic standards.
+The university campus is on the former site of Qing dynasty imperial gardens and it retains traditional Chinese-style landscaping, including traditional houses, gardens, pagodas, and notable historical buildings and structures.
 American architect and art historian Talbot Hamlin designed some of the university's buildings constructed during the 1919 to 1922 period.
 There are several gates that lead into campus — East, West and South gates, with the West Gate being the most well known for the painted murals on its ceiling.
 Weiming Lake is in the north of the campus and is surrounded by walking paths and small gardens.
 The university hosts many museums, such as the Museum of University History and the Arthur M. Sackler Museum of Art and Archaeology.
 Notable items in these museums include funerary objects that were excavated in Beijing and date back thousands of years from the graves of royals of the Warring States period.
 There are ritual pottery vessels as well as elaborate pieces of jewelry on display.
 There are also human bones set up in the traditional burial style of that period.

 Beyond its main campus, Peking University Health Science Center (PKUHSC) is on Xueyuan Road where the country's most distinguished colleges are, and is a fitting site for academics and research.

+During the Third Front construction, Peking University opened a branch in Hanzhong, Shaanxi.

 In 2001, Peking University's Shenzhen campus, the Shenzhen Graduate School, opened its doors.
 The campus is located in the northwest part of Shenzhen City.